Smoky, sweet, and satisfying yet healthy, this Vegan Ham is the perfect holiday centerpiece or family dinner. It’s packed with flavor.

 - Rest: Let the steamed seitan rest for 10 minutes after removing it from heat.
 Mix together the glaze ingredients in a small bowl while you wait.
 The seitan is actually fully cooked and edible after steaming, however, the flavor and texture get way better if you follow this part.
 You could refrigerate the steamed seitan one day and bake it the next, if you like.

-- Bake: If desired, score the top with a knife, cutting about ¼” deep and creating a diamond pattern.
-You could plug in some cloves for decoration if you like, but I can’t stand them so that’s why they’re not in the recipe!
+- Bake: If desired, score the top with a knife, cutting about ¼” deep and creating a diamond pattern (this helps the glaze stay put).
 Then, add about ⅓ of the glaze to it using a silicone basting brush or spatula).
 Make sure to get the sides too.
 Place the seitan in a dutch oven or deep baker dish (I used this baker dish), cover, and bake for 20 minutes.
 Uncover, add another ⅓ of the glaze, and bake for 10-15 minutes, then add the remainder of the glaze and bake for a final 10 minutes or so.
+After adding the last of the glaze, you may choose to stud the top of the vegan ham with cloves for decoration, plugging a clove into the center of each diamond from the scoring.

 - Store: Refrigerate leftovers in an airtight container for up to 5 days, or freeze, tightly wrapped and in a freezer-safe container, for up to 3 months.